YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++
 ydb_ipv4_only
 ++++++++++++++++
 **ydb_ipv4_only (gtm_ipv4_only)** specifies whether a Source Server should establish only IPv4 connections with a Receiver Server or sockets associated with a SOCKET device.
-If it is defined, and evaluates to a non-zero integer, or any case-independent string or leading substring of "TRUE" or "YES", the Source Server establishes only IPv4 connections with the Receiver Server. ydb_ipv4_only is useful for environments where different server names are not used for IPv4 and IPv6 addresses.
+If it is defined and evaluates to a true value, the Source Server establishes only IPv4 connections with the Receiver Server. ydb_ipv4_only is useful for environments where different server names are not used for IPv4 and IPv6 addresses.

+See :ref:`Environment Variables <env-vars>` for accepted Boolean values.

 ++++++++++++++++++++++++++
 ydb_jnl_release_timeout